renovatebot/renovate/docs/usage/configuration-options.md

 ## fetchReleaseNotes

-Configure this to `false` if you want to disable release notes fetching
+Set this to `false` if you want to disable release notes fetching.

 ## fileMatch